w3f/polkadot-wiki/docs/learn/how-to/delegate-voting-power.md

 !!! warning "ATTENTION"

-    Delegations do not propagate.
+    Delegations don't propagate.
 If you delegate to an account which is already delegating on a track, your voting power won't be considered in any referenda on that track.

 4\.
-When you are satisfied with your delegation, click 'Delegate,' and that's it!
+When you are satisfied with your delegation, click 'Delegate,' and that's it.
 Your voting power will participate in every referendum your delegate votes on within the selected tracks.

 !!! warning "IMPORTANT"